abtris/www.prskavec.net/content/post/getting-started/index.md

 ---

-I cleanup old posts and restart this with new look.
-I can focus on some best practices that I collected over year that can help multiple people.
+I clean up old posts and restart this with a new look.
+I can focus on some best practices that I collected over a year that can help multiple people.

+This blog is powered by [JAMStack](https://jamstack.org).
+I'm using static generator [Hugo](https://gohugo.io) and theme [Academic](https://sourcethemes.com/academic/docs/).

+My workflow using Github and deploy and publish is using [Netlify](https://www.netlify.com/).
+Netlify makes a preview site for every PR and that helps me review every change in site.